Steven Skates, Ph.D.

 Steve and Mike have compared the challenge of finding blood proteins associated with the earliest development of cancer to being at the edge of the solar system counting the stripes on a bumblebee in a meadow on Earth.

 Cutting edge protein biochemistry and computational biology make this seemingly impossible task of developing cancer blood tests within reach.
 Since the start of this fundraiser, blood proteins have been studied by three complementary methods in longitudinal samples from almost 100 women from the unique MGH ovarian cancer biobank.
-The research team has identified about 50 high probability candidates of more than 1000 proteins studied.
-These candidate blood proteins will be further analyzed to identify those that can be part of an effective ovarian cancer blood test.
+The research team identified about 50 high probability candidates of more than 1000 proteins studied.
+Two targeted mass spectrometry methods were developed to measure blood concentrations of each of these candidate blood proteins.

 With generous support from you, researchers anticipate advancing from data generation to data analysis soon, progressing closer to an ovarian cancer early detection test.
 This work is guiding development of similar early detection tests for other cancers.